Summer is officially here and holiday requests are back with a bang after two summers of lockdowns and travel restrictions.

 So, for those who work a standard 5-day week, this works out to the equivalent of 28 days’ paid annual leave per year.
 As, an employer, you’re free to offer more than this, but 5.6 weeks is the statutory minimum.

-Remember… you must include the details of employees’ holiday entitlement in their written statement of particulars – a legal document which outlines the basic terms and conditions of employment.
+Remember… you must include the details of employees’ holiday entitlement in their written statement of particulars – a legal document which outlines the basic terms and conditions of employment – from day one of their employment.

 Part-time employees are still entitled to 5.6 weeks’ paid holiday per year.
 All you do is calculate their entitlement based on their usual working pattern.